Beetroot Nutrition Information

 Beetroot Nutrition Info

-The scarlet colour of beetroot is thought to be a combination of the naturally occurring yellow (betacyanin) and purple (betaxanthin) pigments.
-These vibrant pigments are potent phytochemicals and antioxidants that work to protect damage to body cells from free radicals.
-It is known that the more vibrant the colours of our fruit and vegetables, the more they have to offer in terms of nutrients to help protect our bodies from damaging free radicals.

 Beetroot gets their distinct red colour, not from the antioxidant, anthocyanins, but from betalain antioxidant pigments.
 These nutrients has been shown to provide antioxidant, anti-inflammatory, and detoxification support.
+These vibrant pigments are potent phytochemicals and antioxidants that work to protect your body from damage from free radicals.
+It is known that the more vibrant the colours of fruit and vegetables, the more they have to offer in terms of antioxidants.

-With regards to detoxification, the process utilises the beneficial properties betalain has to offer.
+The detoxification process of the liver, utilises the beneficial properties betalain has to offer.
 Phase 2 detoxification of the liver involves an enzyme family called the glutathione-S-transferase family (GSTs).
 GSTs hook toxins up with glutathione for neutralization and excretion from the body.
 The betalains found in beet have been shown to trigger GST activity, and to aid in the elimination of toxins that require glutathione for excretion.
-In addition to these, the beetroot is high in Viamin C and manganese, therefore offering great antioxidant support Betalains also help the body make carnitine.
-Carnitine is a nutrient that helps the body turn fat into energy.